 Trump vs. Harris: Where they stand on key election issues

-By Abigail Rice ’26, Social Media Editor
+By Abigail Rice ’26, Social Media Manager

 We have all seen political advertisements on YouTube, google, and social media, with each candidate pointing out a “flaw” in their opponent or their plans.
 From climate change to their economic policies, Harris and Trump have very different visions for what the next four years would look like in the United States under their presidency.